DavidN0809/Applied-AI-Midterm/README.md

 ![FIXME Model B F1 Score](/notebooks/srgan-output/epoch_100_Adversarial%20Training.png)

 # Directory Explained
-Inside ./Data is the dogs vs cats dataset.
+Inside ./Data is the dogs vs cats dataset (Not uploaded to git).
 Inside ./figs is the accuracy, AUC and f1 accuracy plots.
 Inside ./models is the best model_a, model_b, generator and discriminator models.
 Inside ./notebooks/srgan-output/ is where the output image files from the SRGAN notebook is stored, comparing the low res, high res and generated images.
-Inside ./Data/srgan is a copy of ./Data that is resized to 128x128 using the SRGAN.
+Inside ./Data/srgan (not uploaded to git) is a copy of ./Data that is resized to 128x128 using the SRGAN, this is created in the generated images notebook.

 ## Needed Commands to train and generate images (on headless machine)